dominiquehill0531/BankCreditUnion-DataPipeline/docs/index.md

             BuildBronzeLayer.py             # Code that implements the building of the Bronze layer data in S3.
             CreditUnionData.py              # Code to download and extract NCUA credit union data.
-            DataRunParams.py                # Code managing the parameters for each run of the data pipeline. runLog.txt                      # Log listing dates of previous runs from least to most recent. goldLayer/                      # Folder of code for constructing the pipeline's Gold layer.
+            DataRunParams.py                # Code managing the parameters for each run of the data pipeline. goldLayer/                      # Folder of code for constructing the pipeline's Gold layer.
             BuildGoldLayer.py
         silverLayer/                    # Folder of code for constructing the pipeline's Silver layer.